nationalarchives/image-viewer-comparison/README.md

 ````

 ### Auto launch viewers
-1. Run the following commands to start/launch all three image viewer in their respectives tabs
+1. Run the following commands to start/launch all three image viewer in their respective tabs
 ````
 npm start
 ````